Creating Kubernetes Clusters Using Console Workflows

 Using custom settings in the 'Custom Create' workflow.
 This approach gives you the most control over the new cluster.
 You can explicitly define the new cluster's properties, including encryption settings.
 And you can explicitly specify which existing network resources to use, including the existing public or private subnets in which to create the Kubernetes API endpoint, worker nodes, and load balancers.

 Note that although you will usually define node pools immediately when defining a new cluster in the 'Custom Create' workflow, you don't have to.
 You can create a cluster with no node pools, and add node pools later.
-One reason to create a cluster that initially has no node pools is if you intend to install and configure a CNI network provider like Calico to support Kubernetes NetworkPolicy resources.
+One reason to create a cluster that initially has no node pools is if you intend to install and configure a network policy provider like Calico to support Kubernetes NetworkPolicy resources.
 If you install Calico on a cluster that has existing node pools in which pods are already running, you'll have to recreate the pods when the Calico installation is complete.
 For example, by running the

 kubectl rollout restartcommand.
 If you install Calico on a cluster before creating any node pools in the cluster (recommended), you can be sure that there will be no pods to recreate.
 See Example: Installing Calico and Setting Up Network Policies.